unrealwork/atsd-use-cases/CBI_CPI/README.md

 compared to the percent change in Consumer Price Index (**2.2**) and calculated average Consumer Price Index (**3.2**).
 Judging from the line in **Figure 2.2**, the slope of the line of gross yield is approaching zero.
 As noted above, a true zero-slope gross yield line would represent cash value that is not inflating or deflating each year.
-However, the value of CPI shows that in fact, inflation and deflation is occuring, and the prices of consumer goods are affected by that.
+However, the value of CPI shows that in fact, inflation and deflation is occurring, and the prices of consumer goods are affected by that.

 Using **Figure 3.2**, more detailed conclusions can be drawn, for example, the interaction between CPI (Smoothed) and the Real Yield of cash is shown to be closely related in recent years.
 In fact, the cyclical nature of CPI is shown to be occurring in parallel